How to start a cat boarding business and get it right

 • Draft a preliminary budget listing estimated costs for permits, insurance, and initial supplies.

-Step 2: Establish your legal entity and secure licenses
+How do you establish your legal entity and secure licenses?

 Navigate permits and regulations

-Permit costs typically range from $50 to $300, with processing times of two to eight weeks.
-One thing that trips people up is zoning.
+Zoning is the detail that trips up the most new owners.
 Before you sign a lease, call your local planning department to confirm the property is zoned for commercial animal care.

 Here are 3 immediate steps to take: